Import Data

 note

-backend for data restore, you can skip deploying tikv-importer and deploy tidb-lightning directly.
+If you use the local or tidb backend for data restore, you can skip deploying tikv-importer and deploy tidb-lightning directly.

 You can deploy tikv-importer using the Helm chart.
 See the following example: